-- Pedogogical Approach: What is your educational approach/model (pedagogy) behind why you want to offer this curriculum to your community? - Postsecondary Readiness: Will the educational approach/model prepare students to meet the standards for acceptance into the Montana University System? - Mental Health: What is your plan to attend to the mental well-being of the school community?
-(What resources, if any, will you have available for families?) - Indian Education for All: How will your proposed school include Indian Education for All within the curriculum?
+- Pedogogical Approach: What is your educational approach/model (pedagogy) behind why you want to offer this curriculum to your community? - Education for All: How will your proposed school include Indian Education for All within the curriculum? - Board Training: A description of onboarding and planned training of board members - Postsecondary Readiness: Will the educational approach/model prepare students to meet the standards for acceptance into the Montana University System? - Mental Health: What is your plan to attend to the mental well-being of the students and overall school community?
+(What resources, if any, will you have available for families?) - Parent, Family and Community Engagement: Describe plans for meaningful engagement supportive of the initial and continued development of the school, including detailed plans for keeping parents, families, and the greater community informed and involved in your Choice School. - Facility: Describe a plan and timeline to secure a facility that meets the needs of the proposed learning programs and complies with health, safety, and local code requirements for a school.